 In January 2010 I trekked the Annapurna region in the Himalayas in Nepal.
 Ascending to almost 4,000 metres meant that I had to be very aware of how my body was coping with the lack of oxygen in the air and be on the look out for the warning signs of altitude sickness.
 Thankfully, I only experienced the mild symptoms of headaches, shortness of breath and light-headedness, with others in my company faring a little worse with insomnia, severe drowsiness and lethargy.

 Anyone ascending beyond 2,500 metres is susceptible to altitude sickness, but don’t let it bring you down!
-Here are 5 ways you can prevent or manage this condition:

 The main cause of altitude sickness is ascending to altitude too quickly.
 Allowing time for your body to acclimatise through a more gradual ascent can often prevent altitude sickness entirely.
 It is recommended that you don’t fly or drive to an area that has a high altitude, as your body will find it difficult to adjust so quickly to the lower level of oxygen in the air.
 If you must travel this way, let your body adjust for at least 24 hours, being careful not to exert yourself.